AuthorityWang/ShanghaiTech-CS110Lab/Lab2/Ex3.md

 # also_bad_vector_new()

-Line 50: return a local var, not a ptr.
+Line 30: do not free retval->data